Macedon Ranges Short Walks

 You’ll typically find a tranquil creekside walk in each village of the Macedon Ranges.

-In Kyneton, the Campaspe River Walk is popular, while Five Mile Creek Walk in Woodend weaves an interesting course through areas of unique native vegetation.
+In Kyneton, the Campaspe River Walk is popular, as is the Best of Kyneton walk, while Five Mile Creek Walk in Woodend weaves an interesting course through areas of unique native vegetation.
 Malmsbury is a picturesque destination for a gentle stroll through the historic botanic gardens and adjacent Malmsbury Common Reserve.

 Closer to Melbourne, Gisborne’s Jackson’s Creek Walk snakes its way along grassy embankments and giant deciduous trees.
 Spanning both sides of Station Road, you can begin in Gisborne Botanic Gardens and wind your way across to Sankey Reserve.